WICG/scheduling-apis/README.md

 ## API Shape
 We intend to pursue a two-pronged approach:

-* I. Ship primitives to enable Javascript / userland schedulers to succeed
+* I. Ship primitives to enable Javascript / userland schedulers to succeed: above components of scheduling can be built in javascript.
+However there are gaps that need to be filled for [4a](https://github.com/spanicker/main-thread-scheduling/blob/master/README.md#4a-run-loop-requires-knowledge-of) and [4b](https://github.com/spanicker/main-thread-scheduling/blob/master/README.md#4a-run-loop-requires-knowledge-of).
+These can be tackled as a set of APIs to plug these gaps.
 * II.
 Show proof-of-concept for a native platform scheduler, that is directly integrated into the browser's event-loop.

 More details below, for each approach.